Phillip-D-Shields/web701-repo/project/ms1.md

 We require the following features on the website:

-- 1.Kitchen members and beneficiaries can register, log in and administer their own accounts.
+- 1. Kitchen members and beneficiaries can register, log in and administer their own accounts.
-- 2.Members use the website to register their donations and collect tokens
+- 2. Members use the website to register their donations and collect tokens
-- 3.Interactive element(s) that engages the website user.
+- 3. Interactive element(s) that engages the website user.
-- 4.The system provides an interface for the members to accept and view their donations via tokens.
+- 4. The system provides an interface for the members to accept and view their donations via tokens.

 > ### WEBSITE REQUIREMENTS